dennisschultz-db/EventHub/README.md

 `Exception during handling of messages  Unrecognized advice action handshake`

-Examining the network responses for the CometD requests, you will see something like
+Examining the network responses for the CometD requests, you will see something that contains **multiple-clients** like

-`[{"clientId":"11e12xxbcr6wt3rs6taa4pvpoz","advice":{"interval":2000,"*multiple-clients*":true,"reconnect":"retry","timeout":110000},"channel":"/meta/connect","id":"8","successful":true}]`
+`[{"clientId":"11e12xxbcr6wt3rs6taa4pvpoz","advice":{"interval":2000, "multiple-clients":true,"reconnect":"retry","timeout":110000},"channel":"/meta/connect","id":"8","successful":true}]`

 EventHub utilizes a static resource JavaScript library that establishes a singleton controller which ensures only one CometD client is created per page.
 All subscriptions from all components on the page are then handled by that one client.